Achievable rate region for three user discrete broadcast channel based on coset codes: Characterization for no rate loss in point-to-point channels with channel state information

-We now develop the connection between upper bound (\ref{Eqn:UpperBoundOnRateOfUser1ThatContainsRateLoss}) and the capacity of a point to point channel with non-causal state \cite{1980MMPCT_GelPin}.
+We now develop the connection between upper bound (\ref{Eqn:UpperBoundOnRateOfUser1ThatContainsRateLoss}) and the capacity of a PTP channel with non-causal state \cite{1980MMPCT_GelPin}.
 We only describe the relevant additive channel herein and refer the interested reader to either to \cite{1980MMPCT_GelPin} or \cite[Chapter 7]{201201NIT_ElgKim} for a detailed study.
-The notation employed in this section and appendix \ref{AppSec:TheBinaryAdditiveDirtyPointToPointChannelSuffersARateLoss} is specific to these sections.
+The notation employed in this section and appendix \ref{AppSec:TheBinaryAdditiveDirtyPointToPointChannelSuffersARateLoss} are specific to these sections.